Mike Bowron

-Michael Bowron QPM is a retired British police officer.
-From 2011 to July 2017 he was Chief Officer of States of Jersey Police.
-He was previously the Commissioner of the City of London Police from 2006 to 2011.
+Michael Bowron is a retired British police officer.
+From 2011 to July 2017 he was chief officer of States of Jersey Police.
+He was previously the commissioner of the City of London Police from 2006 to 2011.

 Early life

 Bowron was educated at Sussex University, where he achieved a Bachelor of Arts (BA) in Sociology.

 Career

 Bowron worked as a broker for Lloyd's of London before joining Sussex Police in 1980.

-In 2006, he was appointed Commissioner of the City of London Police.
+In 2006, he was appointed commissioner of the City of London Police.
 He graduated from the FBI Academy in 2007.
 In 2010, Bowron played a key role in setting up the National Fraud Intelligence Bureau.

-On 4 January 2011, he transferred to the States of Jersey Police to become its Chief Officer.
+On 4 January 2011, he transferred to the States of Jersey Police to become its chief officer.